-Asst. - Sprints and Horizontal Jumps - Tony Swaekauski
+Asst.
+Sprints and Horizontal Jumps - Tony Swaekauski

-This is Coach Swaekauski's 3rd year with the program.
+This is Coach Swaekauski's 4th year with the program.
 He has also been the head track and field coach for other schools before coming to Geneva.
 Coach Swaekauski also brings with him a bunch of enthusiasm and love for the sport of track and field.
 Back in the day, Coach Swaekauski was a hurdler at North Central College.
-Coach Swaekauski is also a history teacher at Rosary High School.